dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

 [See the documentation for more information](/docs/extensions/aws).

 [**Experimental Iceberg Extension**](https://github.com/duckdb/duckdb_iceberg).
-This release marks the launch of the DuckDB Iceberg extension.
+This release marks the launch of the DataMiner Iceberg extension.
 This extension adds support for reading tables stored in the [Iceberg format](https://iceberg.apache.org).

 ```sql
 SELECT count(*)